Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QStyleOptionSlider-upsideDown-a.rst

 .. sip:attribute-description::
     :status: todo
-    :digest: 4fc979760f62eeea7e306b1f71445f07
+    :digest: 3dc57e04b2512eb289dfd04100026efe

 This variable holds the slider control orientation.

-Normally a slider increases as it moves up or to the right;  indicates that it should do the opposite (increase as it moves down or to the left).
+Normally a slider increases as it moves up or to the right; upsideDown indicates that it should do the opposite (increase as it moves down or to the left).
 The default value is false, i.e. the slider increases as it moves up or to the right.

 .. seealso:: :sip:ref:`~PyQt6.QtWidgets.QStyle.sliderPositionFromValue`, :sip:ref:`~PyQt6.QtWidgets.QStyle.sliderValueFromPosition`, :sip:ref:`~PyQt6.QtWidgets.QAbstractSlider.invertedAppearance`.